pragmint/open-practices/capabilities/learning-culture.md

 ### [Host a Retrospective](/practices/host-a-retrospective.md)

-Hosting a retrospective is a vital tool for continuous improvement within a team or organization.
+Hosting a retrospective is a vital practice for continuous improvement within a team or organization.
 These sessions can be routine or focused on a specific event, such as a postmortem.
 The key to a successful retrospective is to walk away with clear action items while maintaining a blameless environment.
-It's important to vary the format to keep it fresh and prevent it from becoming an unhelpful ceremony.
+It's important to vary the format to keep it fresh and prevent it from becoming an unhelpful and repetitive ceremony.
 Recognize that constraints and pain points are unavoidable; the goal is not to eliminate them entirely but to reduce their frequency or impact.
 Be mindful of the trade-offs when introducing new controls, ensuring they don’t become excessive.
 Retrospectives are excellent for fine-tuning processes and addressing immediate issues, though they are less effective for sparking visionary changes.

 ### [Talk Directly With Users](/practices/talk-directly-with-users.md)